Nnvedward/expensify-app/README.md

 Then you should run: **npm install**

-And afterward, you supposed to run: npm run serve, to run the project in your local machine.
+And afterward, you supposed to run: **npm start**, to run the project in your local machine.

 Then head to the localhost on port 8080 **https://localhost:8080**